Quintusnz/Math-Dash/Docs/business-model-viability.md

    - Positioned as secondary option; Coach subscription is primary AI offering.
    - May be phased out in medium term if Coach adoption is strong and credits create pricing confusion.

-**Key principle:** Math Dash is fundamentally a **one-time paid core game** (not a subscription game), with an **optional recurring AI subscription** that adds value for parents who want ongoing guidance.
+**Key principle:** Ready Steady Math is fundamentally a **one-time paid core game** (not a subscription game), with an **optional recurring AI subscription** that adds value for parents who want ongoing guidance.
 Most revenue comes from one-time Core upgrades, with Coach subscriptions and AI credits as high-margin add-ons.

 ---